Petr Cech to retire: Arsenal goalkeeper reveals plan to hang up his gloves in the summer after 20-year career | Goal.com

 He was eventually forced out of west London by the emergence of Thibaut Courtois, but made the short journey to Arsenal in 2015 in an effort to find a more regular role.

-Another FA Cup win has been taken in with the Gunners, along with 129 outings to date, but he has once again found himself falling behind other goalkeeping options.
+Another FA Cup win has been secured with the Gunners, along with 129 outings to date, but he has once again found himself falling behind other goalkeeping options.

 Bernd Leno is now the favoured choice between the sticks for Unai Emery, with Cech prepared to accept that his race is almost run.